telstra/MessagingAPI-SDK-php/docs/Api/ProvisioningApi.md

 [**getSubscription**](ProvisioningApi.md#getSubscription) | **GET** /messages/provisioning/subscriptions | Get Subscription

-# **createSubscription**
+## createSubscription

-> \Telstra_Messaging\Model\ProvisionNumberResponse createSubscription($provision_number_request)
+> \Telstra_Messaging\Model\ProvisionNumberResponse createSubscription($body)

 Create Subscription

 Invoke the provisioning API to get a dedicated mobile number for an account or application.
 Note that Free Trial apps will have a 30-Day Limit for their provisioned number.
 If the Provisioning call is made several times within that 30-Day period, it will return the `expiryDate` in the Unix format and will not add any activeDays until after that `expiryDate`.
+After the `expiryDate`, you may make another Provisioning call to extend the activeDays by another 30-Days.
 For paid apps, a provisioned number can be allotted for a maximum of 5 years.
-If a Provisioning call is made which will result to activeDays > 1830, the response body will indicate that the provisioned number is already valid for more than 5 years.
+If a Provisioning call is made which will result to activeDays > 1825, a 409 `Active Days Max` response will be returned to indicate that the provisioned number is already valid for more than 5 years and that no update to activeDays has been made.

 ### Example

 ```php
 <?php
 require_once(__DIR__ . '/vendor/autoload.php');

 // Configure OAuth2 access token for authorization: auth
 $config = Telstra_Messaging\Configuration::getDefaultConfiguration()->setAccessToken('YOUR_ACCESS_TOKEN');

 $apiInstance = new Telstra_Messaging\Api\ProvisioningApi(
     // If you want use custom http client, pass your client which implements `GuzzleHttp\ClientInterface`.